The Ultimate Summer Sleeping Guide

 Top Summer Sleeping Stats

-Hot and humid nights are thought to lower sleep efficiency as people tend to wake up more through the night.
-This restlessness prevents REM sleep, which is an important sleep stage that allows your body to rejuvenate and heal itself.
+Hot and humid nights are thought to lower sleep efficiency as we tend to wake up more through the night.
+This restlessness prevents REM sleep, which is an important stage within our sleep cycle that allows our body to rejuvenate and heal itself.

-Let’s take a look at how the warmer weather interrupts our all-important sleep…
+Let’s take a look at how the warmer weather can interrupt our sleep.

 How much sleep do we need?

-We should aim for around eight hours of sleep every night, but only 6% of us manage this consistently.
-The amount of sleep an average person gets is just 6 hours and 3 minutes
+Sleep experts say that adults should aim for around 7 to 8 hours of sleep every night, but only 6% of us manage this consistently.
+The average amount of sleep UK adults typically get is just 6 hours and 3 minutes.

 The impact heat has on our sleep

-It takes between 10 and 20 minutes for the average person to fall asleep but this number can rocket when the heat does!
+It takes between 10 and 20 minutes for the average person to fall asleep but this number can skyrocket when heat and humidity are added to the equation.

-The ideal sleeping temperature is 16-18°C, yet summer temperatures reach average daily highs of 21°C (and can, in some cases, be much higher).
-This leads to sleep disruption being almost three times higher in the summer thanks to night-time temperatures.
+The ideal sleeping temperature is 16-18°C, yet, in recent years, summer temperatures have reached daily highs of 25°C (and, in some cases, higher).
+This leads to sleep disruption being almost three times higher in the summer, thanks to increased night-time temperatures.

-Remember the 2019 summer heatwave?
-Searches for “how to sleep in the heat” leapt up by 327% in June 2019 - this is the most the term has been searched for over the past five years.
+During the 2019 summer heatwave, searches for “how to sleep in the heat” leapt up by 327% - proving to be the highest search volume for this term over the past five years.

 And every summer tells the same old story…